NadjaUvA/nadjavanthoff.github.io/_pages/personal.md

 <img src="/files/me.JPG" alt="Me with Gold Medal" style="float: right; margin-left: 20px; max-width: 30%; height: auto;">

-<p>“Outside of work, you can find me in the gym powerlifting.
+<p>Outside of work, you can find me in the gym powerlifting.
 Powerlifting is a strength sport focused on three lifts: squat, bench press, and deadlift.
 I enjoy balancing the mental focus of my work with the physical intensity of training, and I love the process of steady improvement in both.</p>

 <p>While I’ve been into fitness for years, a powerlifting course during my research stay at Boston College inspired me to take my training to the next level.
 I became a certified fitness instructor in October 2022.
 In September 2024, I competed in my first powerlifting meet, which was a bucket-list goal of mine.
 One meet turned into two, two turned into… well, let’s just say I don’t plan on stopping anytime soon.</p>